Dual mandate: Canada

 In Canada dual mandates are rare and are frequently barred by legislation at the federal, provincial, or territorial level.
 At the federal level, section 39 of the Constitution Act, 1867 prevents a Senator from being elected as a Member of Parliament; similarly, s.
 65(c) of the Canada Elections Act makes members of provincial or territorial legislatures ineligible to be candidates to the House of Commons.
 At the provincial level, the situation varies from one province to another.

 In most circumstances, an elected official almost always resigns their first post when elected to another.
 Dual representation has occurred occasionally when the member was elected to a second office shortly before their other term of office was due to expire anyway and whereby the short time frame would not merit the cost of a special by-election.
 In 1996, for example, Jenny Kwan continued to be a Vancouver city councillor after being elected to the provincial legislature.
-The British Columbia legislature had debated a "Dual Office Prohibition Act" which failed to pass second reading.
+The British Columbia legislature had debated a "Dual Elected Office Prohibition Act" which failed to pass second reading.
+In 2024, Misty Van Popta continued serving as a Langley Township city council member after being elected an MLA for Langley-Walnut Grove and in 2025 Chak Au, stayed on as a Richmond City Councillor after being elected an Member of Parliament for Richmond Centre—Marpole stating that he didn't want to trigger a by-election that cost money and that he would still participate in City Council meetings and donate his salary to charities.